zuozhenggh/learning-library/solutions-library/ebs-move-improve/prepare/prepare.md

 ## Introduction
 In this 30 mins exercise, you will prepare your tenancy for Oracle E-Business Suite.

-Before starting this lab, please make sure to record your trial user name and password to Tenancy\_Admin\_User and Tenancy\_Admin\_Password in your Key-Data.txt file for ease of access.
+Before starting this lab, please make sure to record your trial user name and password to Tenancy\_Admin\_User and Tenancy\_Admin\_Password in your key-data.txt file for ease of access.

 ## Step 1.
 Setup EBS Cloud Manager Authentication with Identity Cloud Service (IDCS)